frugbug/sd-nodes-fj/README.md

 ## Non-uniform Blackbody
 Stock blackbody node with an input map instead of uniform temperature value - not too useful but could come in handy

+## 8bitifier
+Converts an input to 8bit, useful immediately before output nodes.
+Keeps file sizes down.
+Made this because it's quicker than dropping in any other node and fiddling with the bit depth dropdown.

+## Material Blend Custom
+Added an option to change normal blending mode (replace/combine) and added an opacity channel

 # Meshes
 **Big cylinder:** A big cylinder, a square material will wrap around it 6 times
 **Double big cylinder:** Same as big cylinder, but twice as tall